TwistNemo/Predicting_Evaly-s_profit_with_Python/README.md

 <h1>Predicting Evaly's Profit with Python</h1>

 <p>This repository contains the code for predicting Evaly's profit using a Long Short-Term Memory (LSTM) neural network.
-The project is implemented in a Jupyter notebook and executed in your local environment or any preferred platform that supports Jupyter notebooks.</p>
+The project is implemented in a Jupyter notebook and executed in local environment or any preferred platform that supports Jupyter notebooks.</p>

 <h2>Table of Contents</h2>
 <ul>